 The Real Health Podcast by Karl Henry

 Each week Karl releases a new episode in which the listener is provided with practical, no-nonsense tips on improving health and keeping well.
-At the end of each podcast, you are guaranteed to take out your earphones with a health-focused “to do” list, thanks to Karl.
+At the end of each podcast, you are guaranteed to take out your earphones with a health-focused “to do” list.
+Thanks Karl.

 My favourite episode to date is an old one but it has to be that in which Karl interviewed Psychologist Allison Keating to discuss the seven relationships in our lives that can define our whole lives.
 This episode was aired on 28th September 2018.